kikrishn/Blog/_posts/2021-09-07-examples-of-sns-theorems.md

 many brances of math as possible, and hopefully by the end it becomes clear what the flavor of these theorems is, as well as how ubiquitous they are!

+This post has been in the pipeline for a few months now, and I'm glad to have it finished!
+It was pretty tiring to revise, but was also a welcome break from all the analysis I've been reading lately.
+I hope you find it interesting ^_^!

 As a reminder, <span class="defn">Syntax</span> is the part of mathematics that deals with symbols, and rules for manipulating them.
 So the _syntax_ associated to groups are variables and the symbols $1$, $\cdot$, and ${}^{-1}$.
 There